Sullivan and Gilbert

 Sullivan and Gilbert is a jukebox musical by Ken Ludwig with music and lyrics by Gilbert and Sullivan.
 Sullivan and Gilbert features over 15 Gilbert and Sullivan songs.
 It examines a fictional day in 1890 when the Victorian era composer and dramatist, while embroiled in their 1890 "carpet quarrel", are requested by Queen Victoria to present a revue of songs from their operas on short notice.

-The musical premiered in 1983 in Milford, New Hampshire, and it has been revived several times in various places in North America.
+The musical premiered in 1983 in Milford, New Hampshire, United States, and it has been revived several times in various places in North America.

 Production history

 Sullivan and Gilbert premiered in 1983 in Milford, New Hampshire.
 It then had several more regional productions in the 1980s.
 In 1988 it was mounted at National Arts Centre of Canada, where it won the Ottawa Critics' Circle award for Best Play of the Year.
 It then was produced at the Kennedy Center opening in September 1988.
 The cast starred Fritz Weaver and Noel Harrison.
 It was directed by Leon Major and choreographed by Marcia Milgrom Dodge.

 The play was produced by the Phoenix Theater Company at the Performing Arts Center of the State University of New York at Purchase in September 1993.
 The cast starred George Grizzard, Tim Jerome and Donna English.
 Subsequent productions followed.

 This is not the only show about the Gilbert and Sullivan partnership.
-A 1938 Broadway show, Knights of Song, tells the story of the partnership, as do the musicals The Savoyards, by Donald Madgwick (1971) and Tarantara Tarantara, by Ian Taylor (1975), and the films The Story of Gilbert and Sullivan (1951) and Topsy-Turvy (1999).
+A show that premiered in 1938 on Broadway, Knights of Song, tells the story of the partnership, as do the play Dr Sullivan and Mr Gilbert (1993) and the musicals The Savoyards by Donald Madgwick (1971) and Tarantara Tarantara by Ian Taylor (1975).
+Films treating the duo are The Story of Gilbert and Sullivan (1951) and Topsy-Turvy (1999).
+In the short 1950 film, The Return of Gilbert and Sullivan, Gilbert and Sullivan contemporarily appear to protest the jazz treatment of their operas.